oicr-gsi/bclconvert/README.md

 Parameter|Value|Description
 ---|---|---
 `runDirectory`|String|{'description': 'Illumina run directory (e.g. /path/to/191219_M00000_0001_000000000-ABCDE).', 'vidarr_type': 'directory'}
-`runName`|String|The name of the run, this will be used for the output folder and as a file prefix `samples`|Array[Sample]|array of Samples, that will includes names and barcodes `modules`|String|Modules to run on hpc
+`samples`|Array[Sample]|array of Samples, that will includes names and barcodes `modules`|String|Modules to run on hpc